cchhaarroonn/SecureGo/README.md

 ## Configuration

 SecureGo requires the MongoDB URI to be set.
-This can be done by changing "YOUR DATABASE CONNECT URI" on line 26 to your URI for connecting to database
+This can be done by changing "YOUR DATABASE CONNECT URI" on line 29 to your URI for connecting to database
+If you want to make rule that there is only one license per user you can set variable onlyOneAccount to true which is currently on line 24

 ## Usage